History of the FLT file.

 Advantages of FLT files.

-- The FLT file format supports advanced real-time functions, offering precision and reliability for the programmers of visual simulations.
+- The FLT file format is designed to support advanced real-time functions, offering precision and reliability for the programmers of visual simulations.

 - Designers can save objects they create in the FLT format for use in other projects.